Our Top 10 Tips for Planning Your Retirement

 You may have an age in mind of when you would like to retire, or it may be dependent on achieving a certain highlight in your career.
-Either way it is important to obtain a State Pension forecast before deciding when you would like to retire.
-This will give you an estimate of how much you might receive.
+Either way it is important to start your retiement planning by obtaining a State Pension forecast before deciding when you would like to retire, as this will give you an estimate of how much you might receive.

-State Pension entitlement is determined by your National Insurance contributions.
-The forecast could bring peace of mind that you have contributed 35 years in full.
-It may also highlight any gap in National Insurance contributions.
+State Pension entitlement is determined by your National Insurance contributions, the forecast could bring peace of mind that you have contributed 35 years in full or may highlight any gap in National Insurance contributions.

-It is likely over your lifetime that you may have worked for several companies.
-Thus resulting in you accruing pension pots with several providers.
+It is likely over your lifetime that you may have worked for several companies resulting in you accruing pension pots with several providers.
 In order to create a retirement plan, you need to know the value of your pensions and what options are available to you.